Kilkenni/goit-nodejs-homework/readme.md

 ---

+#### GET /verify/:verificationToken

+This endpoint verifies the email of a newly registered user.
+The link the user received can be used only once.

+On successful verification the user can log in and use the account.

+On **success** returns `200` + JSON:

+    {
+      message: "Verification successful",
+    }

+---

+#### POST /verify

+Re-sends the letter with verification token (used to confirm email address).
+Email should be present in the database (i.e. the user should have passed the registration).

+Requires JSON body:

+    {
+      email
+    }

+On **success** returns `200` + JSON:

+    {
+      message: "Verification email sent",
+    }

+---

 #### POST /login

 Logins a user, returning user info and an expirable JWT token.
+A user with non-verified email gets an error instead.

 Requires JSON body: